Classes of Shares (A, B, C)

 Class C Shares

-This class often has little or no voting rights.
+Class C shares often have little or no voting rights.
 It may be issued to employees as part of compensation or to public investors with certain restrictions.
 Generally more accessible and lower-priced, but with fewer shareholder privileges.
 In some companies (e.g., Alphabet/Google), Class C shares trade publicly but do not carry voting rights.

 Key Differences Among Share Classes